KaViewer/KaViewer/README.md

 Folk this project and build locally.:dog:
 Make your best changes and send a PR.:heavy_plus_sign:
-Using the `Issue` trace is a plus.:dog:
+Using the `Issue` trace is a plus.:cat:

 ## License